Isoparametric hypersurfaces in symmetric spaces of non-compact type and higher rank: Introduction

 \begin{theo} Let $M$ be a symmetric space of non-compact type and rank $\geq 3$, and $S$ the connected Lie subgroup of $AN$ with Lie algebra $\g{s}=\g{b}\oplus\g{n}$, where $\g{b}$ is a subspace of codimension at least two of $\g{a}$ such that $H_\delta\in\g{b}$.
 Let $\Sigma\cong \R^{d}$ be a section of the hyperpolar $S$-action on $M$, where $d:=\rank M-\dim\g{b}$.

 Let $P$ and $\cal{F}$ be a connected submanifold and a singular Riemannian foliation of codimension $k$ in the Euclidean space $\Sigma\cong \R^{d}$, respectively.~Then

 are a connected submanifold and a singular Riemannian foliation of codimension $k$ in the symmetric space $M$, respectively.
 Moreover: \begin{enumerate}[\rm (i)] \item If $P$ has parallel mean curvature, is minimal, has flat normal bundle, or is isoparametric as a submanifold of $\Sigma$, the same is true for $S\cdot P$ as a submanifold~of~$M$.
-However, $S\cdot P$ is never totally geodesic. \item If $\cal{F}$ is polar, hyperpolar or isoparametric as a singular Riemannian foliation of $\Sigma$, the same is true for $S\cdot \cal{F}$ as a singular Riemannian foliation of $M$. \item $S\cdot P$ (resp.\ $S\cdot\cal{F}$) is inhomogeneous in $M$, except if $P$ is an affine subspace (resp.\ except if $\cal{F}$ is a foliation given by parallel affine subspaces) of $\Sigma\cong\R^d$. \end{enumerate} \end{theo}
+However, $S\cdot P$ is never totally geodesic. \item If $\cal{F}$ is a polar (or equivalently, isoparametric) singular Riemannian foliation of $\Sigma$, then $S\cdot \cal{F}$ is an isoparametric and hyperpolar singular Riemannian foliation of $M$. \item $S\cdot P$ (resp.\ $S\cdot\cal{F}$) is inhomogeneous in $M$, except if $P$ is an affine subspace (resp.\ except if $\cal{F}$ is a foliation given by parallel affine subspaces) of $\Sigma\cong\R^d$. \end{enumerate} \end{theo}

 Under the perspective of the extension procedure described in Theorem~\ref{th:extension}, the isoparametric families of hypersurfaces constructed in Theorem~\ref{th:explicit} are nothing but extensions $S\cdot \cal{F}$ of the most basic examples of isoparametric foliations $\cal{F}$ with a singular leaf on a Euclidean space~$\R^d$, namely those given by concentric spheres and their common center.
 In other words, a tube of radius $t>0$ around $S\cdot o$ (which is a leaf of the isoparametric foliation mentioned in Theorem~\ref{th:explicit}~(ii)) is the union of $S$-orbits passing through the points of a sphere of radius $t$ in $\Sigma=\Exp(\g{b}^\perp)\cdot o$ centered at~$o$, where $\g{b}^\perp$ is the orthogonal complement of $\g{b}$ in $\g{a}$.